 3.1 General

-Pursuant to CAISO Tariff Section 25.1, an Interconnection Customer shall submit to the CAISO an Interconnection Request in the form of Appendix 1 to this LGIP.
-The CAISO will forward a copy of the Interconnection Request to the applicable Participating TO within three(3) Business Days of receipt.
+Pursuant to CAISO Tariff Section 25.1, an Interconnection Customer shall submit to the CAISO an Interconnection Request in the form of Appendix 1 to this GIP.
+The CAISO will forward a copy of the Interconnection Request to the applicable Participating TO within five (5) Business Days of receipt.

 The Interconnection Customer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 The Interconnection Customer must submit a deposit with each Interconnection Request even when more than one request is submitted for a single site.
 An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.
+If the Interconnection Customer has submitted multiple Interconnection Requests for the same site, then within (10) Business Days after the Scoping Meeting, the Interconnection Customer must chose a single Interconnection Request for that site to continue in the interconnection process and all other requests will be deemed withdrawn.

 3.2 Roles And Responsibilities

 (a) Each Interconnection Request will be subject to the direction and oversight of the CAISO.
 The CAISO will conduct or cause to be performed the required Interconnection Studies and any additional studies the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of studies where the Participating TO has specific and non-transferable expertise or data and can conduct the studies more efficiently and cost effectively than the CAISO.
-The CAISO will coordinate with Affected System Operators in accordance with LGIP Section 3.7.
+The CAISO will coordinate with Affected System Operators in accordance with GIP Section 3.7.

-(b) The CAISO will complete or cause to be completed all studies as required within the timelines provided in this LGIP.
-Any portion of the studies performed at the direction of the CAISO by the Participating TOs or by a third party shall also be completed within timelines provided in this LGIP.
+(b) The CAISO will complete or cause to be completed all studies as required within the timelines provided in this GIP.
+Any portion of the studies performed at the direction of the CAISO by the Participating TOs or by a third party shall also be completed within timelines provided in this GIP.

 (c) The CAISO has established a pro forma Roles and Responsibilities Agreement, attached hereto as Appendix 4 and incorporated herein by reference, for execution by the CAISO and the applicable Participating TOs.